Invisible Invaders: Ghost Ant Control Strategies Unveiled In Dallas

-One of the scariest pests endemic to Texas, are scorpions.
+One of the scariest pests endemic to Texas are scorpions.
 They unfortunately are a common sight in our area.
 Some scorpions in the United States, like the Arizona bark scorpion, can be deadly, especially for vulnerable populations like the elderly and children.
 Fortunately, these scorpions live west of Texas, and seeing one in the Lone Star State would be exceedingly rare.

 The most common scorpion in our state, the striped bark scorpion, is not as dangerous.
 There are no medically significant scorpion species in Texas.
 However, that doesn’t mean you want a house full of them, as even nonlethal scorpions can inflict a painful sting.
 Let’s talk about a few FAQs residents in our area have about these animals and how to keep them at bay.